KhadeerBasha44/KhadeerBasha44/README.md

 - 👨‍💻 I'm a Data Analyst and ML Enthusiast from India
 - 💻 Skilled in Python, Machine Learning, SQL, Excel, Power BI
 - 📊 Built predictive systems for insurance cost, disease prediction & airline analysis
-- 🧠 Fun Fact: I make models not only smart—but also deployable!
+- 🧠 Fun Fact: I make models not only smart — but also deployable!

 ---